doctorfree/nvim-lazyman/README.md

 # To use NeoVim
 command -v nvim > /dev/null && {
   alias vi='nvim'
+  # Uncomment this line to use Neovim even when you type vim
+  # Leave commented to use vim as a backup editor if nvim not found
+  # alias vim='nvim'
   alias nvims='source ~/.config/nvim-Lazyman/.lazymanrc; nvimselect'
   items=()
   [ -d ${HOME}/.config/nvim ] && {